-"IF YOU DON'T KNOW WHERE YOU ARE GOING, ANY ROAD WILL GET YOU THERE" (L. CARROL)
+"IF YOU DON'T KNOW WHERE YOU'RE GOING, ANY ROAD WILL GET YOU THERE"

-Your route will take you on a journey between 500-600 kilometers and around 7.000 meters of climbing.
-ALL starts and finishes in Germano biciArte CafĂ© (Alte, Algarve).
-Departure on March 23 2024.
+Your route will take you on a journey between 650-750 kilometers - a maximum estimated of 500 miles.
+ALL starts and finishes in Germano biciArte Café (Alte, Algarve).
+Departure on November 1 2024.

-• You already know the departure point: Alte, Algarve (around 1 hour away from Faro Airport).
+• You only know the departure and finish point: Alte, Algarve (40 kilometers away from Faro Airport).

-• A few hours before the departure - during the briefing - we will share the parcour/set route between the departure point and Check Point 1 (CP1).
+• At the briefing session we will share the parcour/set route between the departure point and Check Point 1.

-• After the CP1 is totally free route and heading the unknown: in CP1 you will know the location (coordinates) of the CP2, in CP2 you will know the location of CP3 and so on...
+• After the CP1 is totally free route: in CP1 you will know the coordinates of CP2, in CP2 of CP3 and so on...

 • The CPs are located in remote and unfamiliar areas.
 So being a local rider won't necessarily be an advantage.

 • The basic principle: if you decided to get lost, you will get lost.
-So make no sense to inform other participants about the CP locations, neither ask for information from the outside.
+So make no sense to inform other participants (including, using social media) about the CP locations, neither ask for information from the "outside".

-• The slowest riders will have an idea - via live tracking and map - about the location of the CPs.
-You can see it as an opportunity of the last riders to balance the 'game'.
+• The slowest riders will have an idea - via live tracking - about the location of the CP.
+You can see it as an opportunity to balance the 'game'.
 If you don't want to have an idea of the locations, don't check the live map.

-• A road bike will allow you to go faster, but a gravel or mtb bike will allow you to use "shortcuts".
-Your bike your route.
+• A road bike will allow you to go faster, but a gravel bike will allow you to use "shortcuts".
+Your bike, your route.

 A L L 5 0 0